singhshivkumar90/contact-form-package/README.md

+## Introduction

-A basic package for contact form in any website.
+A package for contact form in any website built with laravel.

-**Package built with** Laravel
+## Installation

+To get started with it, simply run:

+    composer require singhshivkumar90/contactform

-In case you want to modify the views, you can do the following
+## In case you want to modify the views

-run the php artisan **vendor:publish command**,

-Laravel copies the views from packages to resources/views/vendor/contactform of your application.
+From your console, execute the `php artisan vendor:publish` command.